bcpierce00/unison/INSTALL.md

 #### Build prerequisites

+- A C99 compiler (e.g. gcc, clang)
-- A recent version of OCaml compiler (version 4.08 at minimum) together with a C99 compiler (such as gcc, clang) -- see https://ocaml.org/.
+- A recent version of OCaml compiler (version 4.08 at minimum) -- see https://ocaml.org/.
 (Note that ocaml upstream says that 5.x is experimental.
 The standard approach is the most recent 4.x ocaml release.)
-- A non-ancient C compiler
 - GNU make
-- Basic POSIX tools: sh, sed (optional, for manuals), perhaps more
+- Basic POSIX tools: install, rm, sh

 ##### Optional, for the GUI only